 - For more information about Ann Arbor, check out here and here.

 - For more information about the Department of Aerospace Engineering, check out here and here.

 If you are master’s student at U-M, please consider taking one of the classes I teach, or becoming an intern in the group.
-Once we are all back in Campus, I also invite any opportunity to chat in person during my posted office hours or at the water cooler.
+Once we are all back in Campus, I also invite any opportunity to chat in person.
 If you would prefer to email me, please do so, and aim to include a CV or resume, an (unofficial) transcript, your website and, if any publications, your Google Scholar entry.

 If you are an undergraduate student at U-M, please consider taking one of the classes I teach, or becoming a UROP/intern in the group.
-Once we are all back in Campus, I also invite any opportunity to chat in person during my posted office hours or at the water cooler.
+Once we are all back in Campus, I also invite any opportunity to chat in person.
 If you would prefer to email me, please do so, and aim to include a CV or resume, and an (unofficial) transcript.

 Resources for all students (undergraduate and graduate)

 "[...] to learn in the process the values of endurance, courage, and strength of purpose."
 John W. Gardner